2018 Marseille building collapse: Broader implications

 The collapse revealed the dilapidated state of Marseille's housing (100,000 Marseillais live in slums according to the Fondation Abbé Pierre, and 13% of Marseille's housing is considered to be substandard), as well as the mayor's inaction.

 In 2015, a report from the honorary inspector general of the administration of sustainable development titled "Private Real Estate in Marseille" ordered and made public by the minister of housing, Silvia Pinel, had already overwhelmed the municipality.
 It concluded that "100,000 people live in unsanitary housing in Marseille."

 After the collapse, the Haut comité pour le logement des personnes défavorisées (High Committee for the Housing of Disadvantaged Persons) publicized on 21 November a report submitted to President Emmanuel Macron and Prime Minister Édouard Philippe with the evocative title "Marseille: From Housing to Humanitarian Crisis."
 In the report, it is claimed that "the collapses of the buildings on rue d'Aubagne were not accidental and unforeseeable events.
 They resulted from a continuity of dysfunction from public actors," thus pointing the finger at the City Council and the French government, reminding that "the prefect could have given the city formal notice to investigate the claims of the city's insalubrity."

+In popular culture

+The collapse, its build-up and aftermath were dramatised by the playwright Mathilde Aurier; her play, 65 Rue d’Aubagne, premiered at the city's Théatre de la Criée in January 2026.